Thoughtscript/academic_papers/Core Papers/Quadratic to One/General Method.md

 # Main Aim of This Paper

-The main aim of this paper to specify a general procedure, working through examples, and identifying a class of suitable applcations of said procedure to reduce the time complexity from quadratic to one.
+The main aim of this paper (draft) is to specify a general procedure, working through examples, and identifying a class of suitable applcations of said procedure to reduce the time complexity from quadratic to one.

 ### Quadratic Time